 For years now, I have had no contact with four of my younger siblings.
 And about five years ago, I withdrew from contact with my youngest brother.
 He had visited me in Chicago after I had moved back there in 1992 and had not had contact with my family for several years; he expressed some compassion for me and apologized for a betrayal by my two brothers that had shocked me when we were adults.
 But eventually, his silence regarding the incest and how he ignored my feelings became too painful, and I shared this with him in an email.
 Previous to this email, I had felt as if I still had had one foot in the camp of my family of origin.
 When I left this relationship behind, I felt that I now had both feet in my own camp, and that I no longer owed them to consider their view of reality through rose-tinted glasses.

-After the issue of incest had come up in the early 2000s, I heard from two family members that my next sister had suggested to them that incest had happened to her, too; and I knew that she had made the same trip on the "Queen Mary" with my father in the following year.
-And when my younger son talked with my mother directly, during a walk, about the incest, she opened up and told him, stunningly, that she thought it happened because she had seen symptoms in me and my second sister.
-In the letter that I had written to my mother and siblings about the incest, I had not mentioned my second sister or any suspicion about her experiencing incest as well.
+After the issue of incest had come up in the early 2000s, I heard from two family members that another sister had suggested to them that incest had happened to her, too; and I knew that she had made the same trip on the "Queen Mary" with my father in the following year.
+And when my younger son talked with my mother directly, during a walk, about the incest, she opened up and told him, stunningly, that she thought it happened because she had seen signals in me and another sister.
+In the letter that I had written to my mother and siblings about the incest, I had not mentioned another sister or any suspicion about her experiencing incest as well.
 During the last teenage years that I still lived at home, I remember talking with my sister when she felt suicidal as a teenager, more than once; I tried to understand and help and support her.
 But in reality, I could not do so because the incest memory was blocked from my consciousness, lingering in my unconscious mind.

 It was a sobering disappointment that my sister, as well as my mother, denied to me and my family of origin that incest ever happened; they would not talk about it with me, and neither has any member of my family of origin.
-When I learned from a family member about my second sister suggesting her incest experience, I called this sister and wanted to talk with her about it.
+When I learned that one of my sisters had suggested that incest was also part of her experience, I called this sister and wanted to talk with her about it.
 But she denied that anything had happened; she only commented that our father had been punished enough by his decline into depression and mental derangement during the last years of his life.
 Obviously, my sister had wanted me to know that incest had happened to her, too — but she could not, and cannot, face me or her family with the truth.

 Chicago is and will always be my beloved home because it was there that, for the first time in my life, I began to truly connect with other humans, to feel good about myself — and that I belonged.
 I remember telling my first therapist how I had felt like a stranger in my family.
 I also shared how I had experienced myself when I had come to Chicago at the age of twenty-eight: as if someone was gripping my neck with his hand and pushing my head and me down.
 Pressed down, and bent down like this, I could not see around me, or ahead of me, but only stare at the floor.
 With every year that I was able to live in Chicago, I felt that this grip on my neck loosened so that I could slowly raise my head a little higher and higher.
 As I began to walk upright and to discern the world and the people around me, I began to connect with them — which I had been unable to do in Germany, where I had felt isolated, lost and afraid.
 It was like a miracle.